DreymaR/BigBagKbdTrix/README.md

 	- Implement a sort of a 'Under construction' message for the Mac platform.
 - Switch the places of the menu and Platforms icons so that when opening the menu, the icon doesn't have to move all across the screen -> increases animation smoothness.
 - Change the style of spoilers so that they're more visible.
+- Keep original image sizes.
+- Better alignment of images and text around them.
+- Additional padding at the bottom of <code> blocks.
+- Fix class names
 - Make one res (img and files) folder from the Dropbox Public one, and one web for the page files
-	- Put fonts, css and js in the web folder
+	- TODO: Put fonts, css and js in the web/content folder
 	- TODO: Update all content image links to res locations
 	- TODO: Change all res/img links to the old subfolder structure so images are sorted by subject again